When: Saturday October 15, 1:30-4:30

 I have no medical or other conditions that might preclude my participation.
 I am not known to have or suspected of having COVID-19, nor am I in close contact with a confirmed or suspected case of COVID-19, prior to participating.
 If, at any time during the year for which this waiver applies, my condition changes or I am in close contact with a confirmed or suspected case of COVID-19, I will refrain from participating in any MTA activities until I am cleared to do so by the Provincial Public Health Unit.

 By selecting ‘Yes’ below, I am confirming voluntarily that I have read this document, that I fully understand its effect, and that I am at least 18 years old.
+Each adult accepts full responsibility for all persons under 18 that may be in their care.
 I understand that this document must be properly completed before I will be allowed to participate in MTA activities.